 OINTMENT AND PERFUMES

-Holy Anointing Oil and Incense.
 The first ointment mentioned in the Bible was the holy anointing oil used to sanctify the dedicated articles of the tabernacle and its priesthood.
-(Ex 30:25-30) Personal use of this special ointment was prohibited, under penalty of death.
-This law shows the sacredness attached to the tabernacle and its personnel.—Ex 30:31-33.
+(Ex.
+30:25-30) Personal use of this special ointment was prohibited, under penalty of death.
+This law shows the sacredness attached to the tabernacle and its personnel.—Ex.
+30:31-33.

 In making both the anointing oil and holy incense, fragrant balsam oil was used.
-(Ex 25:6; 35:8, 28) It seems reasonable to assume that the perfume agencies used in making the holy ointment were powdered and then cooked in the oil (compare Job 41:31), after which it was allowed to settle before the oil was drawn off and filtered.
+(Ex.
+25:1, 2, 6; 35:8, 28) It seems reasonable to presume that the perfume agencies used in making the holy ointment were powdered and then cooked in the oil (compare Job 41:31), after which it was allowed to settle before the oil was drawn off and filtered.

-In the ancient world the public interest in perfumed products created commerce and trade not only in such consumer items but also in the raw materials needed to make the same.
-Besides myrrh especially for ointments, and frankincense for incense, other materials including spikenard, saffron, cane, cinnamon, aloes, cassia, as well as various spices, gums, and aromatic plants, were often transported long distances before reaching the pots and perfumeries of the ointment makers.—Ca 4:14; Re 18:11, 13.
+The public interest in perfumed products created commerce and trade in the ancient world, not only in such consumer items, but also in the raw materials needed to make the same.
+Besides myrrh especially for ointments, and frankincense for incense, other materials including spikenard, saffron, cane, cinnamon, aloes, cassia, and various spices, gums and aromatic plants were often transported long distances before reaching the pots and perfumeries of the ointment makers.—Song of Sol.
+4:14; Rev. 18:11, 13.